 • Remember that tree health determines how quickly and efficiently the hemlocks will mobilize the active ingredient to the sites of HWA feeding.

-• Imidacloprid can be effective on trees in advanced stages of decline, BUT you can expect tree health to deteriorate further before improvement is seen.
+• Imidacloprid can sometimes be effective on trees in advanced stages of decline, BUT you can expect tree health to deteriorate further before improvement is seen.
 This may include loss of lower limbs.
 Do not expect to see new growth for about 2 years.
 Survival of hemlocks is uncertain following Imidacloprid application if trees are in advanced stages of decline (gray foliage, >50% needle loss, dead lower limbs).

 Imidacloprid (click here for product labels and MSDS)